Tarasankar Bandyopadhyay: Biography

+He fought against the british during the non-cooperation movement and was later arrested for political activism.
+Turning to literature after his release in 1930, he published his first novel Chaitali Ghurni in 1932 and met Rabindranath Tagore.
+Over the years, he presided over major literary conferences and received several prestigious awards including the Rabindra Puraskar, Sahitya Akademi Award, JnanpitTarasankar Bandyopadhyay, a renowned Bengali writer, was born in Labhpur, Birbhum, in British India.
+Educated at St. Xavier's and South Suburban College, he became involved in theh Award, Padma Shri, and Padma Bhushan.
+He served in both the West Bengal Legislative Council and Rajya Sabha.
+Bandyopadhyay died in 1971.
+In 2021, his ancestral home was turned into a museum preserving his legacy.

 Bandyopadhyay was born at his ancestral home at Labhpur village in Birbhum district, Bengal Province, British India (now West Bengal, India) to Haridas Bandyopadhyay and Prabhabati Devi.

 He passed the Matriculation examination from Labhpur Jadablal H. E. School in 1916 and was later admitted first to St. Xavier's College, Calcutta and then to South Suburban College (now Asutosh College).
 While studying in intermediate at St. Xavier's College, he joined the non-co-operation movement.
 He could not complete his university course due to ill health and political activism.
 During these college years, he was also associated with a radical militant youth group and was arrested and interned in his village.

 He was arrested in 1930 for actively supporting the Indian independence movement, but released later that year.
 After that he decided to devote himself to literature.
 In 1932, he met Rabindranath Tagore at Santiniketan for the first time.
 His first novel Chaitali Ghurni was published on the same year.

 In 1940, he rented a house at Bagbazar and brought his family to Calcutta.
 In 1941, he moved to Baranagar.
 In 1942, he presided over the Birbhum District Literature Conference and became the president of the Anti-Fascist Writers and Artists Association in Bengal.
 In 1944, he presided over the Kanpur Bengali Literature Conference arranged by the non-resident Bengalis living there.
 In 1947, he inaugurated Prabasi Banga Sahitya Sammelan held in Calcutta; presided over the Silver Jubilee Prabasi Banga Sahitya Sammelan in Bombay; and received Sarat Memorial Medal from the University of Calcutta.
 In 1948, he moved to his own house at Tala Park, Calcutta.